This post was originally published in 2021 and has been updated in 2026 to reflect the most recent changes.

 Can I offer different ICHRA reimbursement amounts to different employee groups?

 Yes, you can offer different reimbursement amounts to different ICHRA employee classes.
 The 11 approved classes include full-time, part-time, salaried, geographic location, and others.
 Within each class, all employees must receive the same offer, but you can vary amounts between classes.
 You can also adjust within classes based on age (up to 3:1 ratio) and family size.
+For 2026, the maximum reimbursement limits are $6,450/year for self-only and $13,100/year for family coverage.

 What happens to an employee's ICHRA when they change from full-time to part-time?